 and then increase this over time to a full tithe of 10%.

 If a person earmarks a donation for a specific purpose it is called a designated or special offering.
 Accountants call this restricted money because the church is obligated to spend it only for the designated purpose.
 Mature Christians make it a practice to contribute their full tithe before contributing designated offerings.
-Pre-Christians and new Christians often begin giving in designated areas, such as:
+Pre-Christians and new Christians often begin by donating in designated areas, such as:

 I want to be clear that I am writing about when we are delinquent on paying our bills - meaning we are behind on the payment schedule.
 As you read this section, keep in mind Jesus' teaching, "... if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God."
 (Matthew 5.23-24, NLT)

 Whether you can renegotiate the terms or not, elevate delinquent debts to first priority - pay them before you contribute to charity.
 Christians need to operate as if all the facts are known to their lenders - whether they are or not.
 It is a terrible witness when our lenders discover that we, who claim to follow Christ, are diverting their money to a charity!
 We must allow our lenders to make their own donations!
 So let's clean up our delinquencies before donating our lenders' money to charity.